 more about us

 Phillip Hartin is a registered psychologist with a long career in organisational change, performance management, education and individual counselling.
-He applies a range of human behavioural strategies in informing the design of Wired for Nature's engagement programs and ensures the program goals and practices are evidence-based and client-centred.
+He applies a range of human behavioural strategies in informing the design of Wired for Nature's engagement programs to ensure program goals and practices are evidence-based and client-centred.

 Leigh McGaghey is a landscape architect who has been creating gardens and landscapes for many years.
 These skills, together with extensive experience in adult education management and delivery; experience and qualifications in diversional therapy and change strategy, underpin the programs she designs with Phillip for Wired for Nature.
 Leigh works with other landscape architects, designers, and contractors in the creation of therapeutic and sensory gardens.